Using the Text to Speech API

 TTSLab supports different model versions with different request formats:v3 Models

-Use the simplifiedinputs
+Use the simplifiedinputs format with model_id:

 v1/v2 Models